Home >> Drill down data cubes

 - Occupational Groups

-- Occupational groups used in the HRC report have been defined from detailed occupational ANZSCO codes (Australian and New Zealand Standard Classification of Occupations) supplied for each employee by departments.
+- Occupational groups used in the PSWD have been defined from detailed occupational ANZSCO codes (Australian and New Zealand Standard Classification of Occupations) supplied for each employee by departments.
 They have been designed to reflect key occupational groups for the Public Service.

 - Public Service